M-MSilva/Analyzing-User-Satisfaction-in-Applications---end_to_end_project/README.md

 ## Applications

-Through this project we automate the analysis of user feedback, as we are also able to use such a project to create the classification of an application, when the user does not do so, but only performs the comment.
-From this project we will be able in the future to create a customer support management, based on your comment.
-In fact, my project can be generalized to be used in chat ratings, survey response analysis, market research, and tracking app reputation. :call_me_hand:
+Through this project, we automate the analysis of user feedback, as we can also use such a project to create the classification of an application, when the user does not do it, but only makes the comment.
+From this project we will be able to create a customer support management in the future, based on your comment, by the way, my project can be generalized to be used in chat evaluations, analysis of survey responses, market research and inspection of app reputation. :call_me_hand:

 ## Motivation
 This project was developed to be part of my personal portfolio and it served both to test my skills and for my learning, since we used numerous technologies in it.
 Despite being an end-to-end project, it still needs some future improvements, such as having a larger and more diverse dataset. :smiley: